tjmahr/lookr/README.md

 lookr
 =====

-`lookr` will provide a set of tools for analyzing looking-while-listening eyetracking experiments performed by the [Learning to Talk](http://learningtotalk.org/) project.
+`lookr` will provide a set of tools for analyzing looking-while-listening eye-tracking experiments performed by the [Learning to Talk](http://learningtotalk.org/) project.

 ### References
 Core references on the looking-while-listening experiment paradigm are listed below.